kanpov/archivedwebsite/_articles/rethinking-spaced-repetition.markdown

 series of questions to answer after introducing some new material, or make you take tests, they are doing it so as to increase the chances that you will be able to recall that information in the future.

-### "Use It or Lose It"
+### II.
+Reviewing Information

-Our brains are highly efficient and tend to rapidly discard information that doesn't seem useful.
+**Our brains are highly efficient and tend to rapidly discard information that doesn't seem useful**.
 The brain's "use it or lose it" policy applies to everything we learn.
 If you spend an afternoon memorizing some science terms, and then don't think about that material for two weeks, you'll probably have forgotten most of it.
 And this can become daunting when you need to study large amounts of information.

-The solution to this is to review the material that you've learnt every once in a while.
+The solution to this is to **review the material that you've learnt** every once in a while.
 By doing so, you will be able to greatly reduce how often you forget the material that you were trying to learn.

-### The Spacing Effect
+### III.
+The Spacing Effect

 The spacing effect was first discovered by a German psychologist Hermann Ebbinghaus in 1885.
 He observed that we tend to remember information much better when we spread out reviews over a certain period of time instead of studying multiple times in a single learning session.

+## What is Spaced Repetition?

-Since then, learners have attempted to utilize this effect to improve the learning process, which is even more relevant for language vocabulary.
-This application of the spacing effect is called "spaced repetition" and the techniques that put it into practice are called spaced repetition systems (SRS).
+Since the discovery of the aforementioned principles, learners have attempted to utilize them to make memorization easier and more efficient, which is even more relevant for memorizing language vocabulary. **The application of those three principles is what's called "spaced repetition"** and the techniques that put it into practice are called spaced repetition systems (also abbreviated as SRS-s).

-Now that you understand what spaced repetition is on its own, we'll discuss the two dominant branches of it: explicit and implicit spaced repetition.
+Now that you understand what spaced repetition is at its core, we'll discuss the two predominant ways to apply it: explicit and implicit spaced repetition systems.

 ## Explicit Spaced Repetition